DevJelvehgar/house_prediction/README.md

 # 🏡 End-to-End Housing Price Prediction (California Housing Dataset)

-This project is a full pipeline machine learning workflow based on Chapter 2 of the book **"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow"** by Aurélien Géron.
-The goal is to predict median housing prices in California districts using various features.

 ## 📚 Project Overview

 This project walks through a complete machine learning process, from data loading to model evaluation and tuning.
 It demonstrates best practices in data science and machine learning engineering, including: